Middle School Students Have the Potential to Imagine Their Futures

 Entrepreneurship & CTE Starts Early

 In schools, entrepreneurship is typically a part of Career and Technical Education (CTE).
 Traditionally, CTE exposes students to new career paths and provides them with skills they need to succeed in high school and beyond.
 CTE can be introduced before high school.

 Exposing middle school students to entrepreneurship can act as an on-ramp to what’s to come in high school coursework and even later in life.
 It can also be a key component in promoting retention.
 CTE provides a space where students can engage differently with their own learning to explore their passions and build their skills in new ways.
-Entrepreneurship is a vehicle for middle school students to embrace lifelong learning so that they can thrive in and beyond school.
+Entrepreneurship allows middle school students to embrace lifelong learning to thrive in and beyond school.

 The Entrepreneurship Student

 The mxINCedu program at Uncharted Learning empowers students with the tools and mindset to explore what it truly means to be an entrepreneur.
 This middle school entrepreneurship curriculum allows them to work in teams to identify a key problem to solve.
-The teams then create a product concept, pitch the idea, and iterate in the classroom based on market knowledge and an actual e-commerce selling experience.
+The teams then create a product concept, pitch the idea, and then iterate based on market knowledge and an actual e-commerce selling experience.

-Local business professionals come in and volunteer their time to support this initiative — providing students with a real-world learning experience.
-Different from the freshINCedu elementary school program, mxINCedu offers more complex tools and lessons to analyze and evaluate product ideas — leading to more effective business decisions.
+Local business professionals volunteer their time to support this initiative — providing students with a real-world learning experience.
+Unlike the freshINCedu elementary school program, mxINCedu offers more complex tools and lessons to analyze and evaluate product ideas — leading to more effective business decisions.